usgin/metadata-repository/readme.md

 ### Setup settings.py

-Open /metadatarepo/metadatarepo/settings.py is an editor and change the following settings:
+Open /metadatarepo/metadatarepo/settings.py in an editor and change the following settings (for Django v1.4):

     DATABASES = {
         'default': {
             'ENGINE': 'django.contrib.gis.db.backends.postgis', # Add 'postgresql_psyc$
             'NAME': 'metadatarepo',          # Or path to database file if using$ 'USER': 'metadatarepouser',      # Not used with sqlite3.
             'PASSWORD': 'your password',     # Not used with sqlite3.
             'HOST': '',                      # Set to empty string for localhost.
 Not $ 'PORT': '',                      # Set to empty string for default.
 Not us$ }
     }

     TIME_ZONE = 'America/Phoenix'

     INSTALLED_APPS = (
         'django.contrib.auth',